mariFelix/Bioinfo-Toolbox/README.md

 ## HOW IT WORKS

 This script reads the *.wig file line by line.
-It extracts the chromosome name and the span (number of base having the same coverage.
+It extracts the chromosome name and the span (number of base having the same coverage) and the coverage.
 Then it prints the position (base by base) along with its coverage in the output *.bedgraph file.